“Wrestling is tough on the body, everyone gets injured, you…

-Most clinicians describe a torn ACL as either partial or complete and symptoms include hearing a loud pop as the ligament tears, pain, knee swelling and difficulty walking.
+Most clinicians describe a torn ACL in the knee as either partial or complete and symptoms include hearing a loud pop as the ligament tears, pain, knee swelling, and difficulty walking.
 The anterior cruciate ligament (ACL) is one of the four major ligaments that connect the bones of the knee joint.
-The ACL ligament helps to hold the bones in proper alignment and help control the way your knee moves.
+The ACL ligament helps to hold the bones in proper alignment and helps control the way your knee moves.
 The ACL provides stability to the knee and prevents excessive forward movement of the lower leg bone (tibia) in relation to the thigh bone (femur) as well as provides rotational stability to the knee,” according to the American Academy of Orthopaedic Surgeons.

 What causes a torn ACL in Knee?